HBK-MicroStrain/microstrain_mag_cal/README.md

-# Offline Magnetometer Calibration
+# MicroStrain Mag Cal
-Library and command-line application for offline magnetometer calibration.
+Suite of library and tools for magnetometer calibration.

 ## Usage
 See the following user guides: